How the IPL is shaping cricket worldwide

 Take England’s The Hundred, for example.
 Launched in 2021, this 100-ball tournament represents a radical shift from traditional formats.
 While not an exact replica of the IPL, it borrows key elements such as shorter matches, franchise branding, and fan-centric engagement.
 The league has also attracted significant Indian investment, with four IPL franchises—Mumbai Indians, Lucknow Super Giants, SunRisers Hyderabad, and Delhi Capitals—owning stakes in Oval Invincibles, Manchester Originals, Northern Superchargers, and Southern Brave.
 Notably, two of the remaining four teams are backed by Indian-American tech entrepreneurs, further underscoring India’s expanding influence in global cricket.

 Similarly, South Africa’s SA20, launched in 2023, is a direct testament to the IPL’s dominance.
 All six teams—Joburg Super Kings, MI Cape Town, Pretoria Capitals, Paarl Royals, Sunrisers Eastern Cape, and Durban’s Super Giants——are owned by IPL franchises, highlighting the league’s financial muscle.
-This surge of investment has not only revitalized South African cricket but has also provided a crucial platform for local talent to shine on the global stage
+This surge of investment has not only revitalized South African cricket but has also provided a crucial platform for local talent to shine on the global stage.

 Even the USA, a country traditionally indifferent to cricket, has seen the IPL’s influence.
 Major League Cricket (MLC), launched in 2023, is backed by several IPL owners: Mumbai Indians (MI New York), Kolkata Knight Riders (Los Angeles Knight Riders), Chennai Super Kings (Texas Super Kings), and Delhi Capitals (Seattle Orcas).
 While still in its early stages, MLC has the potential to establish cricket in a market dominated by baseball and basketball, thanks to the IPL’s proven formula.